never-lang/never-docs/docs/index.md

 ## Modules

 Never programs can be separated into serveral modules.
-Cyclic module usage is supported, however, given module is included only once.
 Modules can include all Never declarations - bindings, functions, enums, record, enumerated records.

 ```never
 module mone